 In the summer of 2007, we acquired former Southern Pacific caboose No. 1134, which was used on the Coos Bay-Eugene and Eugene-Klamath Falls runs.
 Restoration continues on the 1942-era steel caboose in our display area.
 (More photos and information here.)

 In the summer of 2009 we purchased former Burlington Northern caboose No. 11269 from a private collector in the Hood River area.
-The 1946-era wooden caboose was placed on the display area's tracks behind the former SP caboose, and was extensively renovated but the elements have taken their toll and new exterior siding must be installed.
+The 1946-era wooden caboose was placed on the display area’s tracks behind the former SP caboose, and was extensively renovated but the elements have taken their toll and new exterior siding must be installed.

 Other equipment and large artifacts have been donated to our group, along with hundreds of photographs, newspaper articles and other material known in train fan lingo as railroadiana.
 Even two conductors’ uniforms!

-A former storage shed on the site was given a remarkable makeover by members and volunteers -- using mostly donated materials -- into a mini museum to display some of our photos and artifacts.
+A former storage facility on the site was given a remarkable makeover by members and volunteers — using mostly donated materials — into a mini museum to display some of our photos and artifacts.
 Admission to the museum and display area is free.

-Next on the agenda is to construct shelters to protect the two locomotives, tender and two cabooses.
-Engineered plans have been completed, and we're hopeful that grants and donations will provide construction funding.
+Next on the agenda is to construct shelters to protect our equipment.
+Engineered plans have been completed, and we’re hopeful that grants and donations will provide construction funding.

 We continue to seek support from local civic and service organizations, federal and state agencies, private and public corporations, local and regional businesses, granting agencies and private foundations, and from individuals.

 All of these things – from huge locomotives to old rusted railroad spikes, from grants to donated artifacts – are a vital part of our program, but our most valuable resource is people.
 We need more people involved to properly care for, display and interpret this important part of our region’s history.